 If you, the other parent or the children do not live in Florida, there will be a question of whether you can file the case in Florida.
-Whether for convenience or strategic reasons filing in Florida may be to your advantage and you should know if this option is available to you.
+Whether for convenience or strategic reasons, filing in Florida may be to your advantage.
+You should know if filing in Florida is an option for you.

 If the child has always lived in Florida then the Florida has “exclusive jurisdiction” to enter or modify a custody judgment regarding that child.
 Copas v.
 Copas, 687 So.
 2d 885 (Fla.
 2d DCA 1997)

 If the child has lived in Florida for at least 6 months before the filing of the first petition for custody of the child, then that petition for custody can be filed in Florida.

 But, if there was a previous custody order (not just a filed petition) in another state that other state will have the exclusive jurisdiction to modify that custody order.

 Logically, though, if the child is now living in a different state than the state of his or her custody order, then the local state can exercise jurisdiction if an emergency comes up and can make emergency orders until the state with the custody jurisdiction can get involved at a time that is convenient to all parties.

 All 50 states entered into a pact where they all adopted the Uniform Child Custody Jurisdiction Enforcement Act or the UCCJEA.
 This act requires each state to acknowledge and give “full faith and credit” to all custody orders from outside the state.